 So why do I clench my teeth especially at night?
 Though clenching of teeth may be caused by anxiety and stress, it usually happens when a person is asleep.
 The clenching of teeth is more likely to cause the missing or crooked teeth and an abnormal bite.
-It may also be due by a sleep disorder called sleep apnea.
+It may also be due to a sleep disorder called sleep.

 How Do I Know If I Clench My Teeth?

 Since clenching of teeth usually happens during sleep, almost all people are not aware that they clench their teeth while sleeping.
 However, a constant and dull headache or inflamed jaw every time you wake up is a sure sign of bruxism.
-Most of the times, people will know that they clench their teeth when their partner inform them that they do clench their teeth while sleeping.
+Most of the time, people will know that they clench their teeth when their partner informs them that they do clench their teeth while sleeping.

 To know why do I clench my teeth at night especially when I am sleeping, I consult my dentist immediately.
 The dentist may observe the jaw and mouth for any signs of bruxism such as severely worn out on teeth or inflamed jaw muscles.

 In some situations, the constant grinding of teeth may result in a loss or loosening, or fracturing of teeth.
 The constant clenching of teeth may wear down the teeth to stumps.
 And when this occurs, root canals, implants, bridges, crowns, partial and complete dentures may be required.